The page covers:

 The Latin inscription adds to its importance: PIUS IX P. (ontifex) M. (aximus) OFFICINAM NICOTIANIS FOLIIS ELABORANDIS A SOLO EXTRUXIT ANNO MDCCCLXIII.

 It means that the building was a tobacco factory (Nicotianis foliis is a reference to the tobacco leaves introduced in Europe by French diplomat Jean Nicot).
-In 1863 Pope Pius IX moved to this site the tobacco factory which had been initially located near S. Maria dei Sette Dolori.
+In 1863 Pope Pius IX moved to this site the tobacco factory which had been initially located near S. Maria dei Sette Dolori; he also opened a new street to facilitate the access to the factory.
 The fountain at the centre of the square was designed by Andrea Busiri Vici in the same period.

 Excerpts from Giuseppe Vasi 1761 Itinerary related to this page: